 As underpaid workers, we know what it’s like to struggle to get by.

-We struggle even to pay our bills and put food on the table for our families.
+We can barely pay our bills and put food on the table for our families.
 McDonald’s answer?
 Go on food stamps.

 We’re injured at work, often severely burned by grease, and managers tell us “just put some mustard on it.”
 It’s completely outrageous and unacceptable.

 We’re sexually harassed while working and management does nothing about it, even when we report the harassment.

 On top of it all, even McDonald’s knows it takes $15/hr to get by.

 We work hard and we’re still stuck in poverty.
 It’s not right.

 We know striking works.
 By standing up and going on strike for $15/hr and union rights we won $70 billion in raises for 24 million people across the country — more than 30 percent of the nation’s workforce..